JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

   and desktop.
 For iOS, you'll need a macOS machine with Xcode installed.
 This is a general limitation of iOS development.
 * If you wish, you can limit your choice to the specific platforms you're interested in and omit the others.

-> To try a new multiplatform experience without juggling different IDEs and switching to
-> Xcode for writing Swift code, take a look at [how JetBrains Fleet handles multiplatform projects](fleet.md).
->
-{style="tip"}

 ## Set up an environment

 Check out the article about [setting up an environment for Kotlin Multiplatform development](multiplatform-setup.md),